hashicorp/terraform-website/content/source/docs/enterprise-beta/api/configuration-versions.html.md

 ### Parameters

 - `data` (`file: <required>`) - A local .tar.gz file containing the folder of the terraform configuration files.
-You can create this file by running `tar -zcvf ./config.tar.gz .` from within the directory with the terraform configuration.
+This file can be created by running `tar -zcvf ./config.tar.gz .` from within the terraform configuration directory.

 ### Sample Request